 Driving time Queenstown to Te Anau 172 km / 106 miles, 2.5 hours

-Arrive in Queenstown, collect your rental car from the airport and travel at your leisure to Te Anau, the hub of Fiordland.
-Nestled on the edge of a lake, the picturesque township of Te Anau is the main visitor base for the glacier-carved wilderness that is Fiordland National Park.
+Arrive in Queenstown and collect your rental car from the airport.
+At your leisure, travel to Te Anau, nestled on the edge of a lake.
+The picturesque township of Te Anau is the main visitor base for the glacier-carved wilderness that is Fiordland National Park.